Partner in product development

 Refined, Advanced Tolerance Analysis

-In previous articles about tolerance analysis, I discussed the step-by-step plan and the way of adding up.
-Adding up tolerances can be a worst-case sum or a statistical sum.
-In 'The distribution of tolerances' I also discussed the types of distributions that may...
+In previous articles about tolerance analysis, I discussed the step-by-step plan and how to add up tolerances.
+The sum of tolerances can be a worst-case sum or a statistical sum.
+In 'The Distribution of Tolerances' I also discussed the types of distributions that can...

 read more